Spring Salmon Lies

 Replace The Soft Plastic Tube Fly Sleeves

-Bin the soft plastic sleeves that most tube flies come with and replace them with stiffer versions so they cannot 'hinge' in the salmon's mouth at the critical hooking moment therefore dragging the hook points right out of the salmon's mouth.
+Bin the soft plastic sleeves that most tube flies come with and replace them with stiffer versions so they cannot 'hinge' in the salmon's mouth at the critical hooking moment therefore dragging the hook point right out of the salmon's mouth.
 When tightening on a Spring fish if you don't feel the early 'hook set' weight at the right moment with a direct pull at the optimal & true hook pull angle you'll likely leave the river that night troubled as to whether or not that was a 'Springer' or a 'kelt' hooking opportunity you worked hard for and it's always better going home with the satisfaction of knowing for certain it was indeed a 'Springer' and with a few great shots too!